cogini/phoenix_container_example_old/README.md

 [buildx](https://github.com/docker/buildx) CLI command (and the new file syntax).
 It is built in with Docker version 19.03, but can be installed manually before that.

-`COMPOSE_DOCKER_CLI_BUILD=1` tells `docker-compose` to use `buildx`.
+`COMPOSE_DOCKER_CLI_BUILD=1` tells [docker-compose](https://docs.docker.com/compose/) to use `buildx`.

 ## Usage

-[docker-compose](https://docs.docker.com/compose/) lets you define multiple image targets in a YAML file, then build and start them together.
+[docker-compose](https://docs.docker.com/compose/) lets you define multiple services in a YAML file, then build and start them together.
 It's particularly useful for development or running tests in a CI/CD environment which depend on a database.

 ```shell
 # REGISTRY specifies registry for source images, default Docker Hub